-The Payment Card Industry Data Security Standards For How To Be PCI Compliant.
+The Payment Card Industry Data Security Standards and PCI Compliance Requirements

-In order to achieve PCI compliance, entities must work with their payment brand(s) or acquirer(s) to determine their specific compliance requirements.
+To achieve PCI compliance, companies must work with their payment brand(s) or acquirer(s) to determine their specific compliance requirements.
 Brands and acquirers include American Express, Discover Financial Services, PCB International, MasterCard, Visa Inc., and Visa Europe.
-It should be noted that PCI compliance is not a one-time event.
-Rather, it is an ongoing process that evolves as both PCI technology and entities in the industry undergo new developments.
+It’s important to note that PCI compliance is not a one-time event.
+Rather, it’s an ongoing process that evolves as both PCI technology, the organizations they govern, as well as the regulators.

 There are 12 requirements laid out in the PCI Data Security Standard (DSS).
 These requirements are meant to protect cardholder data, ensure that vulnerability management programs are maintained, establish firm access control measures, cultivate secure networks and ensure that information security policies are maintained.
 These goals are achieved through network architecture, policies, procedures, security management and software design.